Love-Fromage/starter-pack/README.md

-# starter-pack to get started with PHP and SASS
+# Starter-pack to get started with PHP and SASS

 ### Pre-requisites: